felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 Reluctantly, I shelved  the handbook both physically and digitally, feeling ashamed and defeated.
-I felt even more like an impostor: the fact I couldn't get through the *DevOps Handbook* served as evidence to that.
+I felt even more like an impostor: the fact I couldn't get through the *DevOps Handbook* proved it.
+I was a fake DevOps.

-This pattern of excitement for learning leading  to bitter abandon was, as you might have guessed, not limited to the *DevOps Handbook*.
+This pattern of excitement for learning leading  to bitter disillusionment was, as you might have guessed, not limited to the *DevOps Handbook*.
-Throughout most of my time at Contxtful, I was given the opportunity to learn, and by my own account, failed at it more   than I succeeded.
+Throughout most of my time at Contxtful, I was given the opportunity to learn, and by my own account, failed to do so more   than I succeeded.
+I was going from Mount Stupid to Mount Stupid, never making it through any Valley of Despair.
-Eventually, the feeling of being unable to reach  my full potential with Contxtful (and potentially hurting the company as a result) led me to quit my job and join [nesto](https://nesto.ca), in the hope that there lied the key  that would unlock my potential.
+Eventually, the feeling of being unable to reach  my full potential at Contxtful (and potentially hurting the company as a result) led me to quit my job and join [nesto](https://nesto.ca), in the hope that there lied the key  that would unlock my potential.
 And would you believe it, each member of the DevOps team got to receive their own copy of the *DevOps Handbook*.
 This book was following me everywhere I went!
 So much time had elapsed since I started reading it that the second edition of the Handbook had now come out.